JamesC845/DivInsight/README.md

 install.packages("DivInsight")
 ```

-Until the newest version has been accepted by CRAN DivInsight 1.2.0 can
+Until the newest version has been accepted by CRAN, DivInsight 1.2.0 can
-be download from GitHub using the following command:
+be downloaded from GitHub using the following command:

 ``` r
 remotes::install_github("JamesC845/DivInsight")